Author: Craig Neil

 In fact, Edinburgh has more parkland per acre than any other city in Britain, with an enormous area to explore at Holyrood Park and the vast Pentland Hills just a short taxi ride to the southwest of the city.

-And perhaps best of all, because Edinburgh is so compact getting to most of these destinations is easily achieved on foot so you’ll never find yourself traipsing through the rain for hours trying to find something to do.
+And best of all, because Edinburgh is so compact getting to most of these destinations is easily achieved on foot so you’ll never find yourself traipsing through the rain for hours trying to find something to do.

 Edinburgh really is the perfect wet-weather destination.